-- Push the "SELECT" button for at least one second to select the reverse chronological order mode; "L-20" displays on the stopwatch.
-Push the "SELECT" button again to select the speed mode; "F-20" displays on the stopwatch. - Push the "RESET" button.
-Depending on the selected split time, "L20" or "F20" displays on the coolant temperature display/air intake temperature display, and its corresponding stored split time displays on the stopwatch. - 3.
-Push the "SELECT" button to move down, and the "RESET" button to move up through the list.
+1. Push the "SELECT" button for at least one second to select the reverse chronological order mode; "L-20" displays on the stopwatch.
+Push the "SELECT" button again to select the speed mode; "F-20" displays on the stopwatch.

+- Reverse chronological order mode: The split times are shown from the latest to earliest (i.e., L1, L2, L3, L4). - Speed order mode: The split times are shown from the fastest to slowest (i.e., F1, F2, F3, F4). - 2.
+Push the "RESET" button.
+Depending on the selected split time, "L1" or "F1" displays on the coolant temperature display/air intake temperature display, and its corresponding stored split time displays on the stopwatch.